 Cook the spaghetti in salted boiling water.

-Meanwhile, heat 3 tablespoons of olive oil in a large saucepan with the chopped onion, a whole chili pepper, a dozen olives, and a spoonful of capers.
+Meanwhile, heat three tablespoons of olive oil in a large saucepan with the chopped onion, a whole chili pepper, a dozen olives, and a spoonful of capers.

 Then add the chopped tomatoes and cook for about 5 minutes.

-Strain the pasta once cooked al dente and toss it quickly into the sauce, then transfer to a bowl and serve garnished with fresh basil.
+Strain the pasta once cooked al dente, toss it quickly into the sauce, then transfer it to a bowl and serve garnished with fresh basil.